jamesthurley/color-wheel-renderer/README.md

 Open Darkroom is an open source, multi-platform toolkit for photographers who want to share their digital post-processing workflow.

 Primarily it is a tool for quickly turning your Adobe Lightroom edit history into a sharable animated GIF or MP4.
-However it also contains other utilities related to post-processing, such as a color wheel generator.
+However it also contains other utilities related to post-processing, such as a color wheel renderer.

 ## Links